 Yes.

-And everybody was convinced that that photo had been enhanced in the groinular area.
+And everybody was convinced that that photo had been enhanced in the granular area.

-I use that word so people real Linda won't know what I'm talking about.
+I use that word so people, Riolinda, won't know what I'm talking about.

-And and Naomi Wolfe was a little bit behind that, supposedly.
+The package was shadowed there to make it look like, well, you know, and Naomi Wolf was a little bit behind that, supposedly.

 Well, she even made pains to correct Mr. Mansfield that she advised Al Gore not on fashion, but on women's issues.

-But what I really noticed was we just found it comical watching her try to smile through her seething hatred at this man, and especially when he was trying to make points about gender differences and areas where men excel.
+But what I really noticed was we just found it comical watching her try to smile through her seething hatred at this man.

-Um the the best she could do was to say that yes, men could read maps better, and yes, they do die younger, but other than that, she was loath to admit any differences.
+And especially when he was trying to make points about gender differences in areas where men excel, the best she could do was to say that, yes, men could read maps better, and yes, they do die younger, but other than that, she was loath to admit any differences.

-Now, did she did did Mr. Mansfield at the same time talk about uh any any areas where women uh happen to be superior to men in various in anything.
+Did Mr. Mansfield at the same time talk about any areas where women happen to be superior to men in anything?

-I'm glad that you saw that and and could uh tell us about it because it remains one of the central tenets of the uh of the Jurassic feminist movement, and that is that there are no gender differences.
+See, I'm glad that you saw that and could tell us about it because it remains one of the central tenets of the Jurassic feminist movement, and that is that there are no gender differences.

-But what it's what I said earlier, and I I uh Sally, I mean this in the bottom of my heart.
+But it's what I said earlier, and Sally, I mean this from the bottom of my heart.

-One of the one of the primary objectives of the of the modern era of the feminist movement, which gives you a ginned up in the late sixties, early seventies, was to get women to be more like men.
+One of the primary objectives of the modern era of the feminist movement, which ginned up in the late 60s, early 70s, was to get women to be more like men.

 Get them to join the same country clubs, join the same business clubs, dress the same way, get on the corporate ladder and try to climb it the same way.